-This course is designed with a two-fold purpose: 1) to assist all Landscape Development &; Ornamental Horticulture students in developing the attitudes and skills essential for career success; and 2) to act as a capstone course with a focus on the many possibilities within the broad field of horticulture and design.
-As such, it concentrates on the following critical areas: 1) job search, including researching the job market and targeting the specific discipline area within the horticulture/design field the student is interested in pursuing; 2) researching the various options within that targeted field; 3) writing a resume and cover letter; and 4) preparing either a portfolio, business plan, or some other significant project that demonstrates the student's readiness to seek employment.
+This course is designed with a two-fold purpose: to assist all Landscape Development & Ornamental Horticulture students in developing the attitudes and skills essential for career success and to act as a capstone course with a focus on the many possibilities within the broad field of horticulture and design.
+As such, it concentrates on the following critical areas: researching the job market and targeting the specific discipline area within the horticulture/design field the student is interested in pursuing; researching the various options with that targeted field; writing a resume and cover letter; and preparing either a portfolio, business plan, or some other significant project that demonstrates the student's readiness to seek employment.
 In addition, students are introduced to a broad spectrum of practicing professionals from all walks of the landscape design and horticultural fields, which also allows for opportunities for discussion of employment possibilities.
-This course is designed to develop attitudes and skills essential for career success.
-1 hour of seminar, 2 hours of laboratory per week.
-Prerequisite: Sophomore standing.
+This course is designed to develop attitudes and skills essential for career success; 1 hour of seminar, 2 hours of laboratory per week.
+Prerequisite: Sophomore standing

-LAH-2810 Summer Internship/Internship Review (0/1) summer/fall
+LAH 2801/2802 Summer Internship/Internship Review (0/1) summer/fall

 After successful completion of the first year core curriculum, students are required to experience horticulture or design in an employment setting.
 With the aid of program faculty and staff, students will arrange a summer job/practicum that will broaden their understanding of real world horticulture and design.
-Prerequisite: Completion of the freshman year or by permission.
-Prerequisite: instructor permission.
+Prerequisite: Completion of the freshman year Or instructor permission